 A collective sense of responsibility forms through these collaborative efforts.
 Each team member is accountable for making individual decisions that ultimately lead to a final determination.
 Leaders can encourage team members to be accountable by publicly accepting responsibility even when there is personal risk involved.

 Are you looking for the right tools for creating a culture of innovation?
-Get the Innovation Starter Kit and request a demo today!
+Request a demo today!